nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 2f1.
 Amigos clears the input and notifies the user that this friend has no logs to be deleted.

   Use case ends.

+**Use case: E01 - Checking all events**

+**Guarantees**

+* If any events exist within the system they will be displayed.

+**MSS**

+1. User requests to show all events
+2. Amigos switches the GUI to the events tab.
+3. Amigos displays all possible events.

+   Use case ends.

+**Extensions**
+* 3a.
+There are no events to show.
+    * 3a1.
+Amigos displays an empty interface with the message “No events”.

+    Use case ends.

 ### Non-Functional Requirements